 Everyone can reduce their risk of developing heart disease, even those with a strong family history of heart disease.
 The leading risk factors for heart disease are smoking, diabetes, high blood pressure, high cholesterol levels, abdominal obesity (being overweight and shaped more like an apple than a pear) and physical inactivity.
 Good studies have shown that changing health habits can reduce or eliminate each of these risk factors, resulting in a much lower rate of heart disease.

 Smoking: If you smoke, make plans to stop.
 Treatments using person-to-person contact are especially effective and should include social support and problem solving skills.

 Diabetes: Physical activity and healthy eating habits are more effective at preventing diabetes than is medication.
-A recent large study found that 30 minutes of activity five days a week, and a 7% weight loss were enough to lower the risk of developing diabetes by more than 50%.
+A recent large study found that 30 minutes of activity five days a week, and a 7 percent weight loss were enough to lower the risk of developing diabetes by more than 50 percent.